Keio University

 Faculty of Policy Management Professor

-When I say in class, "Keio University is also an NPO," the students all look puzzled.
-This is likely because it doesn't overlap with the "image of an NPO" that many people tend to have.
-However, if an NPO is defined as an organization where people with a common purpose voluntarily associate, independent of the government, and work together for the benefit of society, then the very origins of Keio University were exactly that.
-Furthermore, it is an entity that has given birth to many NPOs.
+When I mention in class that "Keio University is also an NPO," the students all look puzzled.
+This is likely because it doesn't overlap with the "image of an NPO" that many people tend to envision.
+However, if an NPO is defined as an organization where people with a common purpose voluntarily associate and work together for society independently of the government, then the origins of Keio University were exactly that.
+Furthermore, it is an entity that has produced many NPOs.

-Long before they were called NPOs, such private, non-profit public interest activities have existed in our society.
-They have strengths in areas where government response is difficult and for-profit activities are unsuitable, and their presence has grown as intermediate groups such as families and local communities have declined.
-In fact, they are more diverse than one might imagine; for example, Wikipedia, where volunteers create articles, is operated by a U.S. NPO.
+Long before they were named NPOs, our society had these kinds of private, non-profit, public-interest activities.
+They have strengths in fields where government response is difficult and profit-oriented activities are unsuitable, and their presence has grown as intermediate groups such as families and local communities have weakened.
+In fact, they are more diverse than one might imagine; even Wikipedia, where volunteers create articles, is operated by a U.S. NPO.

-However, diverse and complex entities are difficult to understand and therefore tend to be viewed with prejudice; the public image and the reality of NPOs sometimes diverge significantly.
-In particular, the term "non-profit" makes them appear somewhat self-sacrificing (and thus easily invites the impression of being hypocritical), but "non-profit" here means that the purpose is not to maximize profits and distribute them to stakeholders; it is a misconception that everything is unpaid or without compensation.
+However, diverse and complex entities are difficult to understand and are therefore prone to being viewed with prejudice; the public image and the actual reality of NPOs sometimes diverge significantly.
+In particular, the term "non-profit" makes them appear somewhat self-sacrificing (which easily invites impressions of hypocrisy), but non-profit here means that maximizing profit for distribution to stakeholders is not the objective.
+It is a misunderstanding to think that everything is free or unpaid.

-Naturally, there are problematic organizations, but the entire NPO sector tends to be judged based on a single case.
-Just as there are trusted and untrusted governments, or popular companies and "black companies," such things likely happen because a sufficient understanding has not yet been reached.
+Naturally, there are problematic organizations, but the entire NPO sector tends to be judged based on the impression of a single case.
+Just as there are trusted governments and untrusted ones, or popular companies and "black" (exploitative) companies, these things likely happen because a sufficient understanding has not yet been reached.

-Just as Keio University is, there are surely many organizations that will become indispensable to society.
+Just as Keio University is, there are surely many that will become indispensable organizations for society.
 I would be happy if this book helps, even a little, in understanding that world.